nips-2018-oss/nips-2018-oss.github.io/cfp.md

 - Novel or improved ML packages
 - Meta projects that connect third party projects, e.g. benchmarking, workflows, etc

 The committee will select several submitted abstracts for demos and short talks.
 All software presentations are required to include a live demonstration.

 Submission format is NIPS'18 style pdf (3 pages maximum).
 All submissions must include pointers to project website/community, code (GitHub, etc), where applicable.
 For software submissions, a link to code is mandatory.
 Previews of to be presented demos are not mandatory but will increase the acceptance likelihood.

-Please submit your contributions at [OpenReview](https://openreview.net/group?id=NIPS.cc/2018/Workshop/MLOSS).
+Please submit your contributions using [OpenReview](https://openreview.net/group?id=NIPS.cc/2018/Workshop/MLOSS).